Interspecies communication: Intentional signaling

+Human-animal communication

 Since the 1970s, primatologist Sue Savage-Rumbaugh has been working with primates at Georgia State University's Language Research Center (LRC), and more recently, the Iowa Primate Learning Sanctuary.
 In 1985, using lexigram symbols, a keyboard and monitor, and other computer technology, Savage-Rumbaugh began her groundbreaking work with Kanzi, a male bonobo (P. paniscus).
 Her research has made significant contributions to a growing body of work in sociobiology studying language learning in non-human primates and exploring the role of language and communication as an evolutionary mechanism.

 Koko, a lowland gorilla, began learning a modified American Sign Language as an infant, when Francine "Penny" Patterson, PhD, started working with her in 1975.
 Penny and Koko worked together at the Gorilla Foundation in one of the longest interspecies communication studies ever conducted until Koko's death in 2018.
 It was claimed that Koko had a vocabulary of over 1000 signs, and understood a greater amount of spoken English.
 However, scientific consensus is that Koko did not demonstrate a true understanding of language, due to a lack of regard for syntax or grammar.

 In April 1998, Koko gave an AOL live chat.
 Sign language was used to relay to Koko questions from the online audience of 7,811 AOL members.
 The following is an excerpt from the live chat.

 AOL: MInyKitty asks Koko are you going to have a baby in the future?

 PENNY: OK, is that for Koko?
 Koko are you going to have a baby in the future?